rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 because subscriptions usually are established shortly after RSMP connection establishment and the supervision system needs to update with the current statuses and events.
+If an subscription is already active then the site must not establish a new subscription but use the existing one.
+This message type should not be sent if the subscription already exist.
+If the object is not known then the site must not disconnect but instead answer with this type of message where "ageState" contains "undefined".

 .. code-block:: xml
    :name: xml-status-update